sourcegraph/sourcegraph-public-snapshot/dev/mini/README.md

     language: i.e. go,
     platform: Web,
     repo: i.e. github.com/gorilla/mux,
+    page_title: i.e. HomePage
     path_name: i.e. github.com/gorilla/mux/mux.go,
 }
 ```
-To see what data is sent to Sourcegraph, open up your JavaScript console, and type `features.eventLogDebug.enable();`.
-Contact Sourcegraph if this will be a problem for your organization to trial Sourcegraph.
+To see what data is sent to Sourcegraph, open up your JavaScript console, and view network traffic to the `production` endpoint.

 ## Packaging this directory (for Sourcegraph employees)
 The following command will download a copy of this directory from `master`.
 The first time you issue this command, you will need to generate a [GitHub Personal Access Token](https://github.com/settings/tokens).
 After entering it the first time, it will be saved to your ~/.subversion repository.
 `svn export https://github.com/sourcegraph/sourcegraph/trunk/dev/mini mini/ && sed -ie 's/TRACKING_APP_ID:/TRACKING_APP_ID: OnPremInstance/g' mini/docker-compose.yml && zip -r mini.zip mini/ && rm -rf mini/`

+## Troubleshooting
+Please contact support@sourcegraph.com with questions about Sourcegraph mini.
+Include the output of `docker-compose ps`, a copy of your `.env` file, and any logs that might be relevant.